Ruchiiiiii/Immunobiology-Modeling/README.md

 4. Run the following command:
 python Main.py -e ADPFG -n 10 -d 1 -p 800 -ex 100 -ri 1
 5. In case any packages need to be installed do: pip install ‘packagename’

+**References**

+- Code which was used and modified was from https://github.com/phicks22/CAIN